 Health and disease monitoring

-Sciensano fights to guarantee quality healthcare for all.
+Sciensano is committed to guaranteeing a qualitative health for everyone.
 To meet the needs of citizens, our teams keep an eye on their health and its evolution over time.

 Through nationwide surveys, we collect information on the health of the population, its limitations and disabilities, on its medication consumption, eating habits and well-being in general.

 The Sciensano’s priority is to ensure that the ageing population remains healthy as long as possible, that is to say without disabilities or chronic illnesses.
 We study the life expectancy of citizens and assess if those years are lived in “good” or “bad health”.

 Improving people’s health also involves the identification and monitoring of diseases that affect them.

 Our monitoring work covers infectious diseases (AIDS, influenza, tuberculosis, salmonella, bronchitis, etc.), which are still widespread today.
 In this area, Sciensano’s activities are focused, firstly, on infectious diseases transmissible from one person to another (such as influenza) and, secondly, on infectious diseases related to food (such as salmonella), body secretions (such as HIV/AIDS and STI), the environment (such as allergies or animal diseases) and health care (hospital-acquired infections, MRSA, CPE, etc.).

 Sciensano coordinates a vast network of laboratories, centres and platforms that monitor the infectious diseases in circulation.
 This network provides clear and reliable information about diseases, their causes, their incidence in the population, as well as on emerging pathogens (bacteria, germs, viruses) that cause these diseases.